Updated on October 7, 2021. Medical content reviewed by Dr. Shatha Atiya.

 And the progress did not stop there.
 Minnesota’s marijuana laws received significant updates in 2020 as well.
 For example, the program’s qualifying condition list includes a variety of patient symptoms, from intractable pain to PTSD, to some of its more recent additions, sickle cell disease, and chronic motor disorder, which were added in August 2020.

 Getting a medical marijuana recommendation in Minnesota is easier than you might think.

 We can help you schedule an online appointment with a licensed medical marijuana doctor today.
 To get started, fill out our sign-up form – it only takes a few minutes!

 Once you’ve done that, you and your chosen doctor will have a conversation about why medical marijuana may be beneficial for your treatment, and they will make a decision based on your specific medical condition.
 Appointments usually take between 10 to 15 minutes and are all done online via Doxy.

-How to Qualify for the Minnesota Medical Marijuana Program
+How to Qualify for the MN Medical Marijuana Program

 Please note that a simple diagnosis does not mean you’re automatically qualified, and it is still up to your recommending physician to decide whether or not medical marijuana is the best option for your health and well-being.